 I should like to say much more, but I must say only a word or two, and then close; or else the last part was that of final fellowship with God.
-"Then shall you have your delight in the Almighty and shall lift up your face unto God."
-This is the last good I intended to name, and I had thought of naming two or three beautiful scriptures illustrative of the last point.
-I will just name one or two: "Shall lift up your face unto God;" stand before the Lord approved; "lift up your face unto God.
+"Then shalt thou have thy delight in the Almighty, and shalt lift up thy face unto God."
+This is the last good I intended to name, and I had thought of naming two or three beautiful scriptures illustrative of this last point.
+I will just name one or two:-"Shalt lift up thy face unto God:" stand before the Lord approved; "lift up thy face unto God."
 This certainly means justification before God.
-The poor publican could not lift up his face to God; he could not lift up his eyes to heaven; guilt made, his countenance fall.
-But when that guilt is gone, when condemnation is gone, and justification comes in, then by this justification in Christ, we lift up our faces unto God, and we hear the Redeemer saying, "I go to prepare a place for you; and if I go to prepare a place for you, I will come again and receive you unto myself, that where I am you maybe also."
-And as John says in the last chapter of Revelation, "His servants shall serve him; and they shall see his face; and they shall reign for ever and ever."
+The poor publican could not lift up his face to God; he could not lift up his eyes to heaven; guilt made his countenance fall.
+But, when that guilt is gone, when condemnation is gone, and justification comes in the by this justification condemnation is gone, and justification comes in, then by this justification in Christ, we lift up our faces unto God, and we hear the Redeemer saying, "I go to prepare a place for you; and if I go to prepare a place for you.
+I will come again for you, I will come again and receive you unto myself, that where I am ye may be also."
+And as John saith in the last chapter of Revelation, His servants shall serve him; and they shall see his face; and they shall reign for ever and ever."